 Growers and Traders of unprocessed fruit and vegetables

-- A Grower is the person who grows the fruit and vegetables.
+- A grower is the person who grows fruit and vegetables.

-The Code does not apply to purchases of horticulture produce for sale directly to consumers, for export or for processing
+The Code does not apply to purchases of horticulture produce for sale directly to consumers, for export, or processing.

 The code in a nutshell